MJKWoolnough/minecraft/nbt/README.md

 type Uint64 uint64
 ```

-Uint64 is an implementation of the Data interface
+Uint64 is an implementation of the Data interface.

 #### func (Uint64) Copy

 ```go
 func (u Uint64) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Uint64) Equal